Code Compliance Committee

-The Code Compliance Promotion Committee's mission is to ensure that member companies comply with relevant laws and regulations and the Pharmaceutical Manufacturers Association Code of Practice (COP) and fulfill their social responsibilities with the highest ethical standards. diversified.
-The committee has been tasked with the penetration of COP, including the revision of the definition of promotion, and is working toward the realization of the "Pharmaceutical Cooperative Industry Vision 2035" based on building and maintaining trust.
+The Code Compliance Committee's mission is to ensure that member companies comply with relevant laws, regulations, and the JPMA Code of Practice (COP) and fulfill their social responsibilities with the highest ethical standards. diversified.
+The Committee has been tasked with the penetration of the COP, including a review of the definition of promotion, and is working toward the realization of the JPMA's Vision for 2035, based on building and maintaining trust.
 Here, we asked Chairperson Kaoru Ouchi about the committee's mission, challenges, and future initiatives.

 Improving credibility by promoting compliance